FAQ: Here's everything you need to know about KRACK

 Does turning off phone Wi-Fi protect you, or are the cellular networks vulnerable?

 Cellular networks are not affected by KRACK.
 Still, if you want to really turn off Wi-Fi, have at it.
-In an iPhone that runs iOS 11, you'll have to go to Settings to do so.
+On Android devices, that's pretty straightforward.
+In an iPhone or iPad that runs iOS 11, you'll have to go to Settings to do so.
 Turning off Wi-Fi from the control center (that little panel of buttons that appears when you swipe up from the bottom of your screen) doesn't turn iti all the way off.

 Is HTTPS at risk?